49 gifts every woman in your life would love to receive | CNN Underscored

 Apparis Astro Slipper ($115; apparis.com)

 Your girlfriend deserves nothing but the best — including the slippers she wears around the house.
-Apparis’ Astro Slipper is seriously one of the softest, plushes slippers we’ve ever tried.
+Apparis’ Astro Slipper is seriously one of the softest, plushest slippers we’ve ever tried.

 Billie Smooth Operator Gift Set ($35; mybillie.com)

-Billie has officially made shaving cool again — sporting a simplistic, affordable subscriptions and a razor that not only looks good, but works well too.
-That’s why we named it the best women’s razor, and recommend the brand’s Smooth Operator Gift Set that features not only the razor, but a holder, refill blades as well as the brand’s shave cream and body lotion.
+Billie has officially made shaving cool again thanks to a simplistic, affordable subscriptions and a razor that not only looks good, but works well too.
+That’s why we named it the best women’s razor, and recommend the brand’s Smooth Operator Gift Set that features not only the razor, but a holder and refill blades as well as the brand’s shave cream and body lotion.

 Uncommon Goods Long Distance Friendship Lamp (starting at $99; uncommongoods.com)